SumoLogic/sumologic-solution-templates/atlassian-terraform/README.md

 | opsgenie_key            | [OpsGenie API Key](https://docs.opsgenie.com/docs/api-integration)              |

 ## Sumologic to Opsgenie Webhook

+This feature is in Beta.
+To participate contact your Sumo account executive.

 | Parameter | Description |
 | --- | --- |